NFL’s Richest Owners Ranked From 32 to 1 (Updated 2026)

 Who Is the Richest NFL Owner?

-The Denver Broncos were purchased by the Walton-Penner ownership group in 2022, ending a 38-year ownership run under the Bowlen family.
-The group is led by Walmart heir Rob Walton, along with Greg Penner and Carrie Walton Penner, and features notable limited partners Mellody Hobson, Condoleezza Rice, and Lewis Hamilton.
+The Denver Broncos were purchased by the Walton-Penner ownership group in 2022, ending the Bowlen family’s 38-year control of the franchise.
+The group is led by Walmart heir Rob Walton, along with Greg Penner and Carrie Walton Penner, and features prominent limited partners including Mellody Hobson, Condoleezza Rice, and Lewis Hamilton.

-Rob Walton stands as the wealthiest owner in the NFL.
-According to Forbes, his net worth is estimated at $121.3 billion, more than twice that of any other ownership group in the league.
+Walton is widely considered the wealthiest owner in the NFL.
+According to Forbes, his net worth is estimated at $121.3 billion, a sum that exceeds every other ownership group in the league by more than double.

 Net worth: $121.3 billion